API Reference

 - Config:

-~/.apfelclaw/config.json - Remote control config:
+~/.apfelclaw/state.json - Remote control config:

 ~/.apfelclaw/remote-control.json - Memory: